 Instructions

-- Pour cold water into a large soup pot, put in the meat, and peeled halved onion.
+- Pour 6 cups water, cold, into a large soup pot.
+Add 1 pound bone-in beef short ribs and a peeled, halved 1 medium onion.
 Bring to a boil.
-Before the soup starts to boil, turn down the heat.
-Use a slotted spoon to collect the foam that forms on the surface.
+Just before boiling, reduce the heat and use a slotted spoon to skim off the foam that forms on the surface.

-- Next time, carefully remove the vegetables and beef and allow them to cool.
-Meanwhile, strain the broth into a clean pot through a fine-mesh strainer.
-Any impurities and cooked spices will remain trapped in the strainer.
+- After that, carefully remove the vegetables and beef, allowing them to cool.
+Meanwhile, strain the broth through a fine-mesh strainer into a clean pot.
+This will trap any impurities and cooked spices.

-- Cut the meat and vegetables into cubes about 1 cm large.
-Add the vegetable and beef cubes back to the broth.
-Season with salt and pepper to taste.
+- Cut the meat and vegetables into cubes about 1 cm in size.
+Add these cubes back into the broth.
+Season with 2 teaspoons salt and ¼ teaspoon ground black pepper (or more) to taste.

-- Serve the beef soup hot in a large bowl with homemade noodles, sprinkled with chopped parsley.
+- Serve the beef soup hot in a large bowl with homemade noodles, garnished with chopped parsley.

 Notes

-- I know that celeriac and parsley may not be available in every store.
-In that case, you can omit one or the other vegetable and use turnips.
+- I understand that celeriac and parsley may not be available in every store.
+If needed, you can omit one or both of these vegetables and use turnips instead.

-- The soup must be cooked at a gentle boil only.
-If you boil it sharply, it would boil off unnecessary liquids and the soup could be muddy, not clear.
+- The soup must be cooked at a gentle boil.
+If it boils too vigorously, it will lose unnecessary liquids and may become cloudy instead of clear.

 I really miss eating Czech food is there a recipe book you would recommend if so where could I purchase it please as im from England